Xurue02/DDPG-robot/README.md

 -- Commit & Push

 ## Matlab Code.zip
- - This zip file contains the Matlab code of the project, which include the forward kinematics simulation, IMU camera calibration.
+ - This zip file contains the Matlab code of the project, which includes the PCC forward kinematic calculation, forward kinematics calculation and simulation, IMU based shape reconstrunction and vision based validation.

+ ## Matlab Code.zip